- Unallocated treasury funds

 Dash makes 10% of its coin emission available through its treasury.
 Proposers submit budget proposals for masternodes to vote on.
 If masternodes vote in favor of a proposal it gets the requested funds.
 This happens in 1 month cycles.
 Full details here.

 Dash should decide whether unallocated treasury funds will be reclaimed in the future and how this will be done.
-This decision should be put to masternode votes and be implemented in the protocol.
+Masternodes should vote on this decision and the result should be implemented in the protocol.
 This will allow us to make better budget decisions and help make dash sound money.

 Unallocated treasury funds